Commission Co-Chairs:Bonner Slayton

 - To establish a culture and community for the reading, writing, and teaching of poetry.

-4. Hood Frazier, Poetry Commission member and Professor at James Madison University, completed his book manuscript, Exploring Poetry: Conversations with Contemporary American Poets.
+- Hood Frazier, Poetry Commission member and Professor at James Madison University, is working on his book manuscript, Exploring Poetry: Conversations with Contemporary American Poets.
 Frazier’s manuscript has several chapters devoted to interviews with poets such as Ted Kooser, Rita Dove, Nikki Giovanni, and Greg Orr.
 Included with each poet is a lesson plan for teaching his or her poems.
 Each lesson plan includes procedures, is connected to reading and writing standards, and has samples of student work.
 Hood requested that Poetry Commission members create and execute these poetry lessons.
 Indeed, several commission members did submit and their lessons are included in the manuscript.
-Hood is still seeking a publisher for the book and would love any suggestions that the CEE Executive Committee could provide.
+Hood is still seeking a publisher for the book and would love any suggestions that the CEE Executive Committee can provide.